dbasssa/mango-dots/README.md

 ---
 #**Updates:**

-- Added a System Monitor triggered with Bindable IPC commands(RAM only, but CPU and GPU coming soon)
+- Added a System Monitor triggered with Bindable IPC commands
 - Added more options to the settings app
 - Changed the Volume icon in the control center to actual Volume %age.